Stephen13F/Stephen13F.github.io/_drafts/diethylether.markdown

 Its volatility and low polarity makes it handy for work-ups.
 It is immiscible with water and is thus a good choice for a sep funnel if you want something more volatile than EtOAc but less toxic than DCM or chloroform.

+It also is immiscible with DMSO.
+This is rarely useful, but it once happened to me that I had tried to precipitate some dye dissolved in DMSO with ether, but ultimately just separated it out (only partially though, I think most was still in the DMSO).
+I never used this as an extraction method because my dyes don't survive in diethyl ether (in this case, I got it to crash out by washing with base in water, so it didn't breakdown, but I didn't want to risk it).
+Nicolau claims pure DMSO and diethyl ether should be miscible and that I got separation because it had ions/salts in it, but solvent miscibility charts say otherwise.

+Given its volatility, diethyl ether is difficult to store well in a squeeze bottle (it's a common sight to find bottles just spray out on their own after a mild jostling).
+Just open up and close the bottle again to release the build up of pressure.

 Have fun; don't die.\
 Stephen